ArashSasani/Attendance.Lite/ReadMe.md

-This is the lite version of a customized enterprise attendance management web application
+This is a customized enterprise attendance management web application (lite version)